mono/website/docs/database-access/providers/firebird.md

 Info
 ----

--   Fully Managed ADO.NET Data Provider for Firebird and Interbase databases
+-   Fully Managed ADO.NET Data Provider for Firebird database

--   The [Firebird Relational Database](http://firebird.sourceforge.net/index.php) is is an independent project which uses source code based on the Interbase source code released by Borland under the Interbase Public License
+-   The [Firebird Relational Database](http://firebirdsql.org) is is an independent project which uses source code based on the Interbase source code released by Borland under the Interbase Public License

 -   Both the Firebird Relational Database and the Firebird .NET Data Provider can be downloaded from [here](http://sourceforge.net/projects/firebird/)